Bronisław Piłsudski: Research into the Ainu

 In 1904 the Russo-Japanese War broke out.
 Due to the rumor that if one spoke Russian he would be conscripted into the Russian Army, the locals began refusing to learn Russian.
 Also, Ainus were prepared to cooperate with the Japanese after they landed on Sakhalin.
 A local told Piłsudski that he would not send his son to the school.
 Chief Bafunkei told Piłsudski to return to Poland while the war continued.
 Piłsudski reluctantly agreed with him.

 Piłsudski moved to Japan by himself, where he was befriended by Ōkuma Shigenobu, Futabatei Shimei, Torii Ryūzō, Katayama Sen, and others, and helped an organization of anti-imperial Russian refugees.
 Among them, Futabatei Shimei became Piłsudski's very close friend.
 He described Bronisław as:an 'odd ball' who was so kind-hearted and innocent like a child that he would always insist in a very excited tone that he needed to do something to help Ainus and that it was his destiny to do that despite the fact that he was always a 'complete broke' then".In the same year, Piłsudski arrived in Kraków, Austria-Hungary, after traveling from Japan via the United States.

-World War I
+World War I and death

 When there was upheaval preceding World War I, Piłsudski escaped to Switzerland.
 In 1917 he left for Paris, where he worked at the Paris office of the Polish National Committee, which had been founded by Roman Dmowski, the political archrival of Bronisław's younger brother Józef.

 On 17 May 1918 Piłsudski drowned in the Seine River near the Pont Neuf.
 On 21 May 1918, his body was found near the Pont Mirabeau.
 His death was thought a suicide.

 Piłsudski's descendants currently live in Japan, one of whom was Kazuyoshi Kimura, the last remaining male member of House of Piłsudski, who died on 14 December 2022 at the age of 70.
 Kimura's story is told in 2010 documentary Orzeł i Chryzantema.
 Ostatni z rodu.